 - thick, white vaginal discharge

-While almost all women have yeast infections from time to time, HIV can cause these infections to occur more frequently.
+While almost all people who have a vagina have yeast infections from time to time, HIV can cause these infections to occur more frequently.

-When a person has HIV, their immune system devotes a lot of energy to fighting the virus.
+When a person has HIV, their immune system uses a lot of energy to respond to the virus.
 As a result, their body is not as equipped to combat other infections.

-Some women have a higher risk of contracting HIV.
+Some people have a higher risk of contracting HIV.
 Risk factors include:

 - having vaginal or anal sex with a person who either does not know their HIV status or who has HIV and is not taking antiretroviral medications